-Inside: The Kissing Hand is a terrific story to help kids cope with separation anxiety.
+Inside: The Kissing Hand book is a terrific story to help kids cope with separation anxiety.
 In The Kissing Hand, one smart mama gives her little raccoon the perfect trick to combat the separation blues.
 Check it out!

 *This post contains affiliate links.